 Do your breasts feel lumpy?
 It may be that you are experiencing fibrocystic breast changes—a benign condition that occurs in women of childbearing age.

-It sounds very unglamorous, but the human breast is no more than a lumpy gland made up of milk glands and ducts and the tissues that separate and support them.
+It sounds very unglamorous, but the human breast is no more than a lumpy gland made up of milk glands, ducts, and the tissues that separate and support them.
 Most breasts have at least one or two lumps; however, if your breast feels especially lumpy and uncomfortable, you are probably experiencing fibrocystic breast changes.

 Fibrocystic changes are benign breast changes.
 The medical literature used to refer to them as fibrocystic disease.
 That was before fibrocystic changes were found to be no more a disease than menstruation or menopause.
 The breast tissue may feel dense with an irregular area of thicker tissue having a lumpy or ridge-like surface.
 You might also feel tiny bead-like masses scattered throughout the breasts.